The Mall at Prince George's

-The Mall at Prince George's is anchored by Five Below, TJ Maxx, Ross Dress For Less, Marshalls, Macy's, and Target.
+The Mall at Prince George's is anchored by Five Below, TJ Maxx, Ross Dress For Less, Marshalls, Macy's, Primark, and Target.
 It is currently owned and managed by PREIT.

 History

 The mall opened as an open-air shopping center in 1959, known as the Prince George's Plaza (PGP).
 It was expanded several times and was enclosed circa 1977.
 It was known as Prince Georges Plaza until November 14, 2004, when it was renamed to its current name of The Mall at Prince George's following an extensive renovation.